 Reverse Hyper

-If you have a reverse hyper machine, use it.
-If not, you can perform them on a GHD, jerk block, stacked plyo boxes, or similar.
 Support the trunk and let the legs hang straight down.
-Ideally the feet can swing under the trunk a bit, but this isn’t always possible.
-Keep the feet together and swing the legs up as high as possible, keeping the abs tight to prevent excessive lumbar hyperextension.
-Let the legs swing back down as far as your setup will allow and swing back up.
-Generally reverse hypers should be done with a bit of momentum carrying through the entire motion.
-Without a machine, resistance can be added with a light band or a dumbbell between the legs.
+Keep the feet close to each other and swing the legs up as high as possible, keeping the abs and glutes tight to prevent excessive lumbar hyperextension.
+Let the legs swing back down and forward as far as your setup will allow and use the momentum to swing back up.

 Purpose

 The reverse hyper is a glute and lower back exercise that also helps decompress the lower back well and as a result can be helpful for tight backs or low-level back pain.
+It’s much better as a rehab/prehab exercise than a strength exercise.

 Programming

 The reverse hyper can be done light or unweighted as part of trunk prep in a warm-up, or with more volume and intensity at the end of a training session along with other trunk and accessory work.
 3-5 sets of 10-30 reps depending on loading is a good prescription.
+Without a machine, resistance can be added with a light band or a dumbbell between the legs.